 - The Court of Arbitration applies UNCITRAL Arbitration Rules of the United Nations Commission on International Trade Law which meet international legal standards.
 The rules are concise and easy to understand, comply with current national and international legal developments, and have been published in several languages.

 - Unless parties do not agree upon otherwise, the Court will apply the neutral UNIDROIT Principles of International Commercial Contracts to judge the dispute.

 The procedure is suitable for all commercial disputes and, in principle, also for disputes with or between non-businessmen.
 Unless parties agree otherwise, a single arbitrator will decide.
-If the parties cannot agree on the person of this single arbitrator, this person shall be appointed by the European Chamber of Digital Commerce.
-If the value of the dispute is above this, a panel of three arbitrators shall reach the decision.
-For this, the parties each appoint one arbitrator.
+If the parties cannot agree on the person of this single arbitrator, this person shall be appointed by the president of the Court.
+When a panel of three arbitrators shall reach the decision,, the parties each appoint one arbitrator.
 These in turn then agree on the person of the chairman.
-Here, too, in the event of issues in reaching agreement, a neutral appointment can be undertaken by the European Chamber of Digital Commerce.
+Here, too, in the event of issues in reaching agreement, a neutral appointment can be undertaken by the president of the Court.

 At Schiphol Airport, several representative meeting and conference rooms for up to 40 persons are available for hearings and meetings.
 It goes without saying that technical facilities, internet access and support from in-house IT specialists form part of our standard service along with catering, secretarial services, cloakrooms and assistance with travel and accommodation.
 Interpreters, video conferencing, minute-taking and recording of hearings can be arranged at short notice.
 Parking spaces are also available.